Bahrain court upholds sentences on uprising leaders

 Jane Kinninmont, of London’s Chatham House, said the verdict sent a tough message to protesters as well as Western countries which have urged Manama to compromise with its opponents.

-“The authorities may be trying to show their strength ahead of a planned dialogue with political societies,” she argued, saying this could backfire if protests and clashes escalated.
+“The authorities may be trying to show their strength ahead of a planned dialogue with political societies,” she argued, saying this could backfire if protests and clashes escalate.

 “This may also send a message to the international community about the limits of pressure.
 Strong Saudi backing for Bahrain has made it less interested in what the West has to say.”

+Danish Foreign Minister Villy Sovndal said the verdict was disappointing and called for the release of Abdulhadi al-Khawaja, a rights activist in the case with Danish nationality.

+“It’s important that the international community continue to make Bahrain aware of the importance of the country respecting basic human rights,” Sovndal said in a written comment.

-The men who received life sentences included rights activist Abdulhadi al-Khawaja and opposition leader Hassan Mushaimaa, who has advocated turning Bahrain into a republic.
+Eight of the 20 men received life sentences in a military court last year, including Khawaja and opposition leader Hassan Mushaimaa, who has advocated turning Bahrain into a republic.

-Ibrahim Sharif, leader of the opposition Waad party and the only Sunni among those convicted in the case, is serving a five-year sentence, while blogger Ali Abdulemam was given a 15-year term and is in hiding.
+Ibrahim Sharif, leader of the opposition Waad party and the only Sunni among the 20, is serving a five-year sentence while blogger Ali Abdulemam was given a 15-year term and is in hiding.

 “I am very disappointed.
 This was a shock to people,” said Hussein Jawad, son of Mohammed Jawad, who is serving a 15-year sentence.
 “If they don’t want life or a future for Bahrain, they will keep the verdicts like this.”

-Prosecutor Boualai said the men had been assured a fair trial, noting that they had a team of 17 defence lawyers and that foreign diplomats attended the reading of the verdicts.
+Prosecutor Boualai said the men had been assured a fair trial, noting that they had a team of 17 defense lawyers and that foreign diplomats attended the reading of the verdicts.

-But Mohammed al-Jishi, a defence lawyer, said the 13 men in jail had refused to attend the hearing in protest against the judge, who had closed previous sessions to the public when the men testified that they were abused in detention last year to force confessions used in the military trial.
+But Jishi said the 13 in jail refused to attend in protest against the judge who had closed previous sessions to the public when the men testified that they were abused in detention last year to force confessions used in the military trial.

-Some Sunni loyalists, who fear any government compromise with the opposition could allow the rise of Shi‘ite Islamists, praised Tuesday’s ruling.
+Some Sunni loyalists who fear the rise of Shi‘ite Islamists in any government compromise with the opposition praised the ruling.
 “God is great, God is great,” wrote hardline cleric Mohammed Khalid on Twitter.

 Additional reporting by Mette Fraende; Writing by Andrew Hammond; Editing by Andrew Torchia and Mark Heinrich